Getting Started

 Should I let the loaf cool completely before storing it?

 Yes, fully and without shortcuts.
 A warm loaf placed in a bag or container traps the steam still escaping from the crumb.
 That steam condenses inside the bag, making the interior gummy and the crust rubbery.
 Set the loaf on a wire rack and let it cool to room temperature before wrapping.
-For a full-sized loaf, that typically means waiting one to two hours.
+For a full-sized loaf, that typically means waiting one to two hours; a dense, high-hydration sourdough can take closer to two hours because it holds more residual heat.
 The same rule applies whether you made a no-knead loaf or a long-fermented sourdough.

 Can stale bread be revived?